VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 In the beginning, we had many high-level stories like “Sign in”, “Search”, etc.
 Usually, it’s called an epic.
-But we created them as stories in jira, it means I counted them on the graphics.
+But we created them as stories in Jira, it means I counted them on the graphics.

 We had many meetings to discover and creates new stories for the epics.
 PO asked developers "What do we need to implement sign in?".